SuitlessStan/User-Dashboard/README.md

 # User Dashboard

 This is a React-based user dashboard application that fetches and displays user data from a REST API.
 The app includes a dashboard listing all users and allows navigation to detailed user profiles and activities.
-It is styled with Tailwind CSS and demonstrates modern React development practices.
+It is styled with CSS and demonstrates modern React development practices.

 ---